Go/Nitro

 Go/Nitro is an American sports television series created by Saskatchewan Canada-based production company Skycron.
 The series was first picked up for syndication in the United States by WBBJ-TV in Jackson, Tennessee and began airing in December 2019.
 By the end of 2020, the show had programming arrangements with a number of US broadcast media holdings.
 In Canada, Go/Nitro runs on SaskTel VOD on MaxTV and also began running on Game+ in March 2021.

-The premise of Go/Nitro is that "Every Athlete has a First Day" which is the slogan.
-Hosts Emily Fulford and Carolyn Waldo are shown trying out different sports and athletic jobs to prove that there is no shame in being a beginner and that it's never too late to try something new.
-The series is family-friendly and shows how many sports are harder than they look, but with hard work and proper instruction, anybody is capable of learning and enjoying new sports.
+The premise of Go/Nitro is that "Every Athlete has a First Day", which is also its slogan.
+Hosts Emily Fulford and Carolyn Waldo are shown trying out different sports and athletic jobs to prove that there is no shame in being a beginner and that it is never too late to try something new.
+The series is family-friendly and shows that many sports are harder than they look, but with hard work and proper instruction, anybody is capable of learning and enjoying new sports.

-In each episode either 1 or 2 sports are covered in a half-hour format.
-Season One Episodes featured Nascar (Alex Tagliani), NCAA(Syracuse Orange women's basketball), Joseph Polossifakis, Maria Toorpakai Wazir, The Saskatchewan Rattlers, The Saskatchewan Rush, Henry Burris, Dan Tessier, Rick Heinz Goalie & Hockey School, PGA, Curlsask, Ben Young (motorcyclist), Graeme Murray, and The Ottawa Hospital.
-The show also features ongoing segments addressing sports injury prevention with Dr. Chris Raynor, an orthopedic surgeon, and sports medicine specialist as well as owner and founder of Human 2.0, a health and conditioning center in Ottawa Canada.
+In each episode either one or two sports are covered in a half-hour format.
+Season One episodes featured Nascar (Alex Tagliani), NCAA (Syracuse Orange women's basketball), Joseph Polossifakis, Maria Toorpakai Wazir, the Saskatchewan Rattlers, The Saskatchewan Rush, Henry Burris, Dan Tessier, Rick Heinz Goalie & Hockey School, PGA, Curlsask, Ben Young, Graeme Murray, and The Ottawa Hospital.
+The show also features ongoing segments addressing sports injury prevention with Dr. Chris Raynor, an orthopedic surgeon, sports medicine specialist, and owner and founder of Human 2.0, a health and conditioning center in Ottawa.
 In 2021, Skycron began doing live segments with interviews relating to the series.

 The television series has been featured on a number of news outlets since it began airing in the United States and then Canada.
-The most recent Canadian broadcaster to pick up the show is Game+, which is also home to the Saskatchewan-based series, The Rod Peterson Show.
+The most recent Canadian broadcaster to pick up the show is Game+, which is also home to the Saskatchewan-based series The Rod Peterson Show.